DogoeDude/SIM_Refactoring_Act/README.md

 Solution:

--We configured Git by setting up local repositories and managing credentials correctly.
+    We configured Git by setting up local repositories and managing credentials correctly.

--Used git config --global user.name and git config --global user.email to ensure proper identity configuration.
+    Used git config --global user.name and git config --global user.email to ensure proper identity configuration.

--Reset credentials where necessary and ensured smooth access to the remote repository.
+    Reset credentials where necessary and ensured smooth access to the remote repository.

 **2. Effective Refactoring Approach**